Row-finite equivalents exist only for row-countable graphs

+Step 2: \ Use the aforementioned desingularization process to realize up to Morita equivalence the Leavitt path algebra of a row-countable graph as the Leavitt path algebra of a row-finite graph.
+Then show that the property in question is preserved by Morita equivalence.

+Step 3: \ Use \cite[Proposition 2.7]{G} to realize the Leavitt path algebra of an unrestricted graph as the direct limit of subalgebras, each of which arises as the Leavitt path algebra of an appropriate type of row-countable subgraph. (``Appropriate" here means a {\it CK-subgraph}, see \cite[2.3]{G}).
+Then show that the property in question is preserved by direct limits.
+(This step of the Procedure is described as part of the \textsc{Modus Operandi} in \cite[Section 3]{G}.)

+Specific representative examples of how this three step Procedure has been played out in full can be found, for example, in the verification that the monoid of finitely generated projective left modules over any Leavitt path algebra is unperforated (see \cite[Theorem 5.8]{G}), as well as in the verification of the {\it Cuntz Krieger Uniqueness Theorem} (see \cite[Theorem 3.6]{G}).

+As an aside, we note that many properties of row-finite graphs (Step 1 of the Procedure) are in fact themselves established by an analysis similar to Step 3 of the Procedure, as follows: one first verifies a property for finite graphs, and then establishes the same property for row-finite graphs by realizing a Leavitt path algebra of a row-finite graph as the direct limit of subalgebras, each of which is isomorphic to the Leavitt path algebra of a finite graph (using \cite[Lemma 3.2]{AMP}), and showing that the property in question is preserved by direct limits.

+The row-countable graphs play two roles in the Procedure: they are ``small" enough so that they can be analyzed using results about row-finite graphs (Step 2), while they are simultaneously ``ubiquitous" enough to cover via direct limits any Leavitt path algebra (Step 3).
+It is then natural to ask whether both of these intermediary roles of the row-countable graphs are in fact necessary ingredients to complete the Procedure.
+That is, might it be possible to collapse Steps 2 and 3 into a single step?
+More formally, we ask

+Question 1: Can we realize the Leavitt path algebra of an unrestricted graph as the direct limit of subalgebras, each of which arises as the Leavitt path algebra of a row-{\it finite} CK-subgraph of the original graph?
+(Rephrased: Can we bypass Step 2?) \ \ and

+Question 2: Is there a process by which we may realize up to Morita equivalence the Leavitt path algebra of an {\it unrestricted} graph as the Leavitt path algebra of a row-finite graph?
+(Rephrased: Can we bypass Step 3?)

+It is well-known that the answer to Question 1 is {\it no}.
+For instance, the Leavitt path algebra of the graph having one vertex and infinitely many loops at that vertex provides a counterexample.

-In contrast, however, we show here that the method used in \cite{AA3} to pass information from countable graphs to row-finite graphs does not apply to graphs having unrestricted cardinality on the edge sets.
-Specifically, in our main result (Theorem \ref{MainTheorem}), we show that for a given graph $E$, there exists a row-finite graph $F$ for which $L(E)$ is Morita equivalent to $L(F)$ if and only if $E$ contains no uncountable emitters.
+The primary goal of this short note is to show that the answer to Question 2 is {\it no} as well.
+More precisely, in Theorem \ref{MainTheorem} we show that for a given graph $E$, there exists a row-finite graph $F$ for which $L(E)$ is Morita equivalent to $L(F)$ if and only if $E$ is row-countable.